• Skip to primary navigation

 Notes

-• I baked these cookies at 400 °F to ensure they stay thick.
-Feel free to bake a test cookie at this temperature to make sure you like the results and adjust the temperature accordingly. lower the oven temperature to 375 or even 350 °F for thinner cookies.
+• Baking temperature: You can bake these cookies at 400 °F to ensure they stay thick, or at 350 °F to allow them to spread a little more.
+Feel free to bake a test cookie at this temperature to make sure you like the results and adjust the temperature accordingly.

 • If you want to garnish: you can't go wrong with a sprinkle of flaky sea salt which will help balance out the sweetness of the cookie dough.